-If there is flying debris, drop down; take cover under something sturdy, and hold on to something with one hand while protecting your head and neck with the other.
-If there is smaller and meanths floor server
+If there is flying debris, drop down; take cover under something sturdy, and hold on to it with one hand while protecting your head and neck with the other.
 If there is smoke, get near the floor, cover your mouth and nose with a cloth, and move carefully toward the nearest marked exit.